IsaccRojas/Engine/README.md

 - `const char *name`: name to associate with the allocator.
 - `int group`: internal value tied to Script for client use, and with getAllByGroup(int) method.
 - `force_removeonkill`: removes this Script from this Manager when it is killed by the Executor.
+- `spawn_callback` - function callback to call after Script has been spawned and setup.
+- `remove_callback` - function callback to call before Script has been removed.

 The **EntityManager** subclass specifies the following additional fields: